Kucoin/kucoin-api-docs/source/localizable/index.html.md

 memo   | string | *[optional]*  The note that is left on the withdrawal address.
 When you withdraw from KuCoin to other platforms, you need to fill in memo(tag).
 If you don't fill in memo(tag), your withdrawal may not be available. isInner | boolean | *[optional]*  Internal withdrawal or not.
-Default setup: false remark | string | *[optional]*  Remark
+Default setup: false remark | string | *[optional]*  Remark chain | string | *[optional]* The chain name of currency, e.g. The available value for USDT are OMNI, ERC20, TRC20, default is OMNI.

 ### Responses
 Field | Description